john-cd/rust_howto/src/categories/encoding/csv.md

 {{#include ../../../deps/tests/filter.rs}}
 ```

-This example has been adapted from [the csv crate tutorial][c-csv-crate-tutorial]⮳
+This example has been adapted from [the csv crate tutorial][c-csv-tutorial]⮳

 ## Handle invalid CSV data with Serde